mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 }
 ```

-Now, you realize you want to expose a JSON API like `/user?id=1234`, so you write something like this:
+You want to expose a JSON API like `/user?id=1234`, so you write something like this:

 ```golang
 func handleUserGet(w http.ResponseWriter, r *http.Request) {